oos/omarosullivan.com/content/about.md

 ---
 title: "About"
 date: 2025-01-04
-description: "Learn more about Omar and his work in technology and creativity."
+description: "Learn more about Omar and his work in tech and creativity."
-cover:
-  image: "/uploads/photo-1756978014824.jpg"
 ---

 <div style="overflow: hidden;">